 A person, organization, institution or society that cannot expand in an environment needs to adopt survival actions that hinder adaptive behavior.
 Thus, the system enters into a chaotic or stagnated behavior to survive.
 No binary actions are possible in these conditions.

-DDAs type 2 can be built when the first step of DDAs type 1 has been successfully fulfilled.
-These DDAs establish two actions satisfying the needs of the maximal and of the minimum strategy.
+UBAs type 4 can be built when the first step of UBAs type 1 has been successfully fulfilled.
+These UBAs establish two actions satisfying the needs of the maximal and of the minimum strategy.
 It has to be considered that the sequence of the actions defines their functionality.

 The first step is the development of actions that deal with the perception of the maximal strategy and immediately afterwards the development of actions that deal with the minimum strategy.